Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdoverloaded.md

 **Definition**

-Defines the less than operation.
+Defines the less than operation on type `T`.

 ---